-DMOs usually bill themselves as the local experts, helping visitors enjoy a destination to the fullest.
-Nonprofit CVBs—generally funded by hotel-stay taxes or membership dues—tend toward a business focus: providing services to help organize conventions and meetings, and securing appropriate permits for business-sponsored events.
+DMOs usually bill themselves local experts, helping visitors enjoy a destination to the fullest.
+Nonprofit CVBs—generally funded by hotel-stay taxes or membership dues, tend toward a business focus: providing services to help organize conventions and meetings, and securing appropriate permits for business-sponsored events.
 DMOs, similarly funded, tend to focus on leisure travelers.

 CVB names often reflect a destination marketing status, using “Destination,” “Visit,” “Choose” or “Experience.”
 Larger cities and popular tourism market destinations frequently have a DMO and a CVB, both dependable for expert, unbiased opinions regarding local offerings.
 For nonbusiness travelers, a DMO may offer more services you seek.
 Staff usually includes sales representatives, event and support coordinators, and service managers.
 Through coordinated efforts, they provide myriad services.

-Most DMO and CVB websites house a specific Group Travel link; many have a Student Travel menu.
-The website is a great place for you to begin considering options.
-Itinerary ideas might include touring sites; arts performances and opportunities; symphony or theater workshops; dining and lodging; and museum, aquarium, and theme park sleepover immersion programs.
+Most DMO/CVB websites have a specific Group Travel link; many have a Student Travel menu.
+The website is a great place to begin considering options.
+Itinerary ideas might include touring sites, arts performances and opportunities, symphony or theater workshops, dining and lodging, and museum, aquarium and theme park sleepover immersion programs.

 Websites often include contact information for attractions, hotels, restaurants, transportation and other tourism venues.
 Some have links to group-friendly options, photo galleries, documents noting facility amenities, complimentary services and event videos.

 DMO/CVBs are valuable resources.
-They’re fully aware of local COVID regulations, and their websites feature historical and cultural information that could be used as a portal to learn about the destination and promote the trip.
+They’re fully aware of local COVID regulations and their websites feature historical and cultural information and could be used as a portal to learn about the destination and promote the trip.
 Some have specially produced sales kits with print and digital materials, free, to help you plan and promote.